 Code of Accounts

-A company administrator is an individual who is responsible for setting up your organization's new Procore account.
-The company administrator must be assigned 'Admin' level permissions on the company and project levels of the Procore application.
+In Procore, a Company Administrator is an individual who is responsible for setting up an organization's new Procore account.
+This individual is assigned 'Admin' level permissions on both the company and project level tools.
+Also called the Procore Administrator.

 Construction Contract Documents

 Construction Contract Documents (CDs) are legally-binding images and written documents that define the roles, responsibilities and work to be completed by one or multiple parties.
 Although each project is unique, common contract documents typically consist of agreements, addenda, tender documents, bill of quantities, contract conditions, drawings, requirements, and specifications.